danascheider/skyrim_inventory_management/docs/api/resources/shopping-list-items.md

 3. Is not an aggregate list AND
 4. Does not have an existing shopping list item with the same description

-If the first three conditions are met but the list does have an existing inventory list item with a matching description, `quantity` and `notes` are updated on the existing item to aggregate the values.
+If the first three conditions are met but the list does have an existing shopping list item with a matching description, `quantity` and `notes` are updated on the existing item to aggregate the values.
 If the value of `unit_weight` differs from the value on the existing item and is not `nil`, the existing item and any other items with the same description belonging to the same game will have their `unit_weight` updated.

 In both cases, the aggregate list for the same game is also updated to reflect the new `quantity`, `notes`, and `unit_weight`.